 Materials that are not available at Evergreen, including checked out and missing items, may be borrowed via SUMMIT.
 The consortium of over 30 academic libraries in Oregon, Washington, and Idaho provides materials to currently registered students, staff and faculty.
 Items normally arrive at the Circulation Desk within three to five business days.
 Student, staff and faculty may also borrow materials on-site at any SUMMIT library.
 Books, journal articles and other materials not available through SUMMIT may be available via Interlibrary Loan/ILLiad.

 Overdue, hold and courtesy notices are sent to email addresses or home addresses if no email has been entered into an account.
-Failure to receive these notices does not remove the borrower's obligation to return material by the due date or recall due date, nor does it constitute grounds for reducing a borrower's fine.
+Failure to receive these notices does not remove the borrower's obligation to return material by the due date, nor does it constitute grounds for reducing a borrower's fine.

 Items are placed on Reserve by faculty or their designee.
 Open Reserve is self-service.
 Closed Reserve is available at the Circulation Desk.
 Scanned materials are available through program web sites.
 Reserve items may be found in the library catalog by searching Program or Faculty name.
 More information is available in our Reserve Policy including copyright information.
 For further information, contact Jena Rosen via email, or at x6580.